linchpin/plugin-s3-copy-action/README.md

-# GitHub Action to Copy a plugin release file to an s3 bucket 🔄
+# GitHub Action to Copy a plugin release file to an s3 bucket

 > **⚠️ Note:** To use this action, you must have access to the [GitHub Actions](https://github.com/features/actions) feature.
-GitHub Actions are currently only available in public beta.
-You can [apply for the GitHub Actions beta here](https://github.com/features/actions/signup/).

 This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to sync a directory (either from your repository or generated during your workflow) with a remote S3 bucket.

 ## Usage